metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 Follow bellow steps to reset default windows firewall:

 1. Open control panel and click on "Windows defender firewall"
-2. Click on "Restore default" to restore firewall to defaults
+2. Click on "Restore defaults" to restore firewall to defaults
 3. If problem is not fixed right away you may need to reboot system
 4. Also try disabling firewall in control panel.